Sonar-Arts/Ping/README.md

 # Ping

-The repository for Ping, a project to build a roguelike with a pong mechanics.
+A project to reimagine the classic pong game with a roguelike twist.